 Kid-friendly local foods that often work:

-- Shawarma: a familiar wrap-style pick.
+- Shawarma: familiar wrap-style option.

-- Hummus + bread: straightforward, snack-friendly option.
+- Hummus + bread: simple snack-style eating.

-- Local desserts: usually a safe bet.
+- Local desserts: a reliable win.

 Practical Tips We’ve Learned